relaxo-player/TivySkip-extension/README.md

 </p>
 <h3 align="center">Adblock Live TV on any page</h3>

-TivySkip is a Live TV adblocker for web with the ability to fast forward over ads, it also mutes and blocks them from being seen for the duration of the adbreak.
+TivySkip is a Live TV adblocker for web with the ability to fast forward over ads, it also mutes the tab and blocks ad visuals from being seen for the duration of the adbreak.

 This web extension works best on any page with a `<video/>` tag and in a limited way for embedded `<iframe/>` live videos.
 Compatible with Chrome and Firefox, tested on Vivaldi, Brave, LibreWolf.